Award winning beans

 At the Welsh Coffee Company, we source some of the best coffee beans from across the globe.
 It takes many steps to get coffee from a fruit grown on a tropical shrub to the final cup on your table.
 To roast awe-inspiring coffee, we rely on the quality delivered at every step the coffee takes on route towards our roastery.

 Roasting finally realises the flavour potential of these carefully grown and processed, top grade roasting coffee beans.
 When we receive them the coffee beans are green and hard with a slight grassy smell and little or no taste.
 We select a roast profile to match and complement the distinct character of the beans.

-During the roasting process, the heat in our dragon-like drum roaster raises steadily until the beans reach critical temperature.
+During the roasting process, the heat in our roaster raises steadily until the beans reach critical temperature.
 At this moment – pyrolysis – aromatic oils at the heart of the bean are released.
 The very end of the roast needs careful handling.
 Reactions inside the bean start generating extra heat but the roaster must stay in control of the temperature.
 He uses all his skill and experience to stop the roast at just the right moment.
 The difference between a perfectly roasted coffee and a ruined batch can be mere seconds.

 The right moment to finish the roast depends both on qualities of the bean and the degree of roast preferred.
 Acid notes predominate in light roasts giving greater precedence to origin flavours.
 Whereas medium dark roasts deepen the flavours and deliver rounded, sweeter coffee with more body.
 Dark roasts are pungent and bittersweet, moving towards smoky and bitter.
 Aroma and complexity peak at a medium roast.
 A medium roast is often the best canvas for our quality coffee beans.